kidk/docoba/README.md

 The value is a comma delimited list of volumes you want to backup.
 The label keeps into account the project used (through docker-compose).

-It is technically possible, not advised, to backup volumes not linked to the container with the label.
+It is technically possible to backup volumes not linked to the container with the label.
+This has limitations and should be avoided when possible.

 #### `MYSQL_BACKUP=true`